-7. Errors in Qualifying Documents
+Errors in Qualifying Documents

-- A candidate will not be qualified unless all qualifying documents are complete and submitted prior to the end of the qualifying period. - ➤ The SOE is required by Section 99.061, F.S. to make a "reasonable effort to notify the candidate of the missing or incomplete items and shall inform the candidate that all required items must be received by the close of qualifying." - The candidate is ultimately responsible for completion and submission of all required qualifying documents and fees.
+- A candidate will not be qualified unless all qualifying documents are complete and submitted prior to the end of the qualifying period. - The SOE shall make a "reasonable effort to notify the candidate of the missing or incomplete items and shall inform the candidate that all required items must be received by the close of qualifying."
+99.061(5)(b) F.S. - The candidate is ultimately responsible for completion and submission of all required qualifying documents and fees.

-F. Qualifying by Candidate Petition
+Qualifying by Candidate Petition